bkuhn/talks/SoC-Mentor-Summit-2011/npo.markdown

 + Benefits:
     - Can apply for funding through Apache
         - (but no earmarked donations)
-    - Technological infastructure &amp; hosting.
+    - Technological infrastructure &amp; hosting.
     - basic developer liability protection.

+# Going Your Own Way

++ Should only do this if you want to be a non-profit administrator
+     + at least some of the time.

 # More Info and This Talk's License